Bereavement Leave in Ontario (2025) | ESA Rules, Paid Leave & Employee Rights

 - Applies to immediate family, including grandparents and in-laws

-- Employers may request proof of death
+- Employers may request reasonable proof

 ℹ️ Learn More:

-Speak to an Employment Lawyer
+Speak to an Employment Lawyer in Ontario

 If your employer denies your bereavement leave, or penalizes or fires you fo taking time off, that may be a violation of your rights.
 In Ontario, you may be owed significant compensation, including severance pay — as much as 24 months’ pay.